Employees Provident Fund (Malaysia): Dividends

-Conventional Savings (2000–present)

-Simpanan Shariah (2018–present)

-The Simpanan Shariah is a savings option managed and invested by the EPF in accordance with Shariah principles.
-To ensure that the Simpanan Shariah is managed in accordance with Shariah as required under section 43A of the EPF Act, a Shariah governance framework is established to govern the Shariah compliance aspects of the EPF Simpanan Shariah.

 Withdrawal

 As a retirement plan, money accumulated in an EPF savings can only be withdrawn when members reach 50 years old, during which they may withdraw only 30% of their EPF; members who are 55 years old or older may withdraw all of their EPF.
 When a member dies beforehand, the EPF fund is withdrawn in favour of a nominated individual.
 Withdrawals are also possible when a member permanently emigrates, becomes disabled, or requires essential medical treatment.
 Members above 55 years old can choose not to withdraw EPF savings immediately and withdraw only later, and, under existing guidelines, employers may continue to contribute 12% of the members' salaries at their own discretion.

 Accounts

 Effective 1 January 2007, a member's EPF savings consists of two accounts that vary by their share of savings and withdrawal flexibilities.
 The first account, dubbed "Account I", stores 70% of the members' monthly contribution, while the second account, dubbed "Account II", stores 30%.
-Account I restricts withdrawals to the moment the member reaches an age of 50 years, to boost retirement fund by investment in unit trust, is incapacitated, leaves the country or passes away.
+Account I restricts withdrawals to the moment the member reaches an age of 50 years, to boost retirement fund by investment in unit trust, is incapacitated, leaves the country or dies.
 Withdrawal of savings from Account II however, is permitted for down payments or loan settlements for a member's first house, finances for education and medical expenses, investments, and the time when the member reaches 55 years of age.